kant/watson-training-from-on-prem-data/README.md

 From the IBM Cloud dashboard, navigate to your Db2 Warehouse instance, and click **Open**.
 Use the hamburger menu **&#9776;** in the top left, and click **Run SQL**.
-Run the following two statements to create a feedback table, and a trigger to populate a new column.
+Run the following two statements to create a feedback table, and a SQL trigger to automatically populate a new column as new rows are inserted.

     CREATE TABLE
       violations_feedback(